 This is the main psychoactive substance that is found in cannabis and the ingredient for which recreational smokers use the plant.

 The effects of THC include:

-THC has a psychoactive effect on the human brain, making people who consume it feel “high”.
+THC has an intoxicating effect on the human brain, making people who consume it feel “high”.